aaroncfrancis/tetris/README.md

 <h1>Technologies Used</h1>
 <h2>Pygame</h2> A popular Python library for building 2D games, which provides a variety of functions and tools for creating game graphics, handling user input, and managing game logic.
-<h2>Other Python Libraries</h2> I used other Python libraries such as random and time to generate random positions for the enemy spaceships and implement timing and delays in the game.
+<h2>Other Python Libraries</h2> I used other Python libraries such as random, pathlib, mixer
 <h2>Object-Oriented Programming (OOP)</h2> I utilized OOP concepts such as classes, objects, and inheritance to structure the game code and create reusable game objects, making the code more organized and maintainable.

 What I Learned</h1>